 We keep our key hanging on a hook behind the coats inside the coat closet right next to the front door.

-I realize that because of the possibility of a fire that it seems risky not to tell your child with autism where the key is located.
+Because of the possibility of a fire, it may seem risky not to tell an autistic child where the key is located.
 But that would obviously defeat the purpose of having this type of deadbolt.
-We don’t want the child escaping.
+We don’t want them escaping.

-This is an obvious no-brainer, but I must state this just in case: for safety reasons, NEVER leave a child or teenager with autism home alone.
-Besides the obvious reasons that the child could be a danger to herself, someone should always be with her to help her out of the house if there is a fire.
+This may be obvious, but I must state this just in case: For safety reasons, NEVER leave a child or teenager with autism home alone.
+Besides the obvious reasons that autistic children could be a danger to themselves, someone should always be with them to help them out of the house if there is a fire.

 The mere thought of our children with autism wandering is so frightening that it becomes imperative that we do all we can to prevent it from happening.

 With that in mind, we can do even more to prevent such a tragedy from occurring.
-Just click below to learn more.
+Just follow the link below to learn more.

 1 | 2